AJ8GH/aok/y-25/src/main/resources/d6/README.md

 Now, the grand total is `1058` + `3253600` + `625` + `8544` = *3263827*.

 Solve the problems on the math worksheet again. *What is the grand total found by adding together all of the answers to the individual problems?*

+Your puzzle answer was `10603075273949`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐